Dear Friends,

 Enjoy delicious food prepared by our dedicated volunteers (using the same recipes we use to nourish our recipients), the return of our famous grazing board, a signature cocktail and open bar, live music, and a silent auction.

-Tickets go on sale in July—we look forward to celebrating with you!
+Tickets go on sale in August—we look forward to celebrating with you!

-Second Chance Foods will continue to grow our impact by expanding our ready-to-eat meals into Westchester County, making nutritious, prepared meals more accessible to those in need.
-To support this growth, we will welcome two new staff members, strengthening our ability to rescue, prepare, and distribute fresh, high-quality food throughout the region.
+In 2025, we expanded our ready-to-eat meals into Westchester County, making nutritious, prepared meals more accessible to those in need.
+To support this growth, we welcomed two new staff members, strengthening our ability to rescue, prepare, and distribute fresh, high-quality food throughout the region.

 In April we moved to our new Food Rescue Hub and Kitchen, allowing us to cook more food, store additional groceries, run programs concurrently, and, most important, connect more nourishing food with the community we serve.